wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 16. Click the `Save` button ![save button](../../../images/common/button_save.png).

-## 8. Performing the first inventory synchronization
+## 8. First inventory synchronization
-Once everything has been set up, the it is time to start listing items for sale on Wayfair.
+Once everything has been set up, then it is time for the Wayfair plugin to start listing items for sale on Wayfair.

-Finalize the setup by initiating a full inventory synchronization on the [Full Inventory](settings_guide.md#full-inventory-page) page of the [Wayfair Market Settings](settings_guide.md).
+### Version 1.1.4 and later

+As of version 1.1.4, the Wayfair plugin's Inventory Synchronization process is fully automated and cannot be started by the Plentymarkets user.
+After completing all earlier steps in this guide, it is important to ensure that the Wayfair plugin is able to perform Inventory Synchronization:

+1. Locate [the `Inventory` page](settings_guide.md#inventory-page) in the [Wayfair Market Settings](settings_guide.md) **-- If the `Inventory` page does not exist, do not continue - you must follow [the steps outlined for early versions of the plugin](#version-1.1.3-and-earlier)**.

+2. If the synchronization has yet to initialize or is reported as having issues, wait up to 30 minutes then check the page again.

+3. If issues are still reported 30 minutes after plugin setup, attempt to resolve them by reviewing [the instructions for the `Inventory` page](settings_guide.md#inventory-page), viewing [the Plentymarkets logs](troubleshooting.md#plentymarkets-logs) and using [the troubleshooting guide](troubleshooting.md).

+### Version 1.1.3 and earlier

+Older versions **(before 1.1.4)** of the Wayfair plugin are not able to automatically perform the first inventory synchronization, and require manual intervention:

+1. Locate the `Full Inventory` page in the [Wayfair Market Settings](settings_guide.md). **-- If the `Full Inventory` page does not exist, do not continue - view [the information for modern versions of the plugin](#version-1.1.4-and-later)**.

+2. Click the `Start Synchronization` button.

+3. Await the results.

+4. If the results indicate issues, attempt to resolve them by [viewing the Plentymarkets logs](troubleshooting.md#plentymarkets-logs) and using [the troubleshooting guide](troubleshooting.md).

+### Subsequent synchronizations

-**After this first inventory synchronization, the Wayfair plugin will periodically send inventory updates to Wayfair, without any further manual activations.**
+**After the first inventory synchronization, the Wayfair plugin will periodically send inventory updates to Wayfair, without manual activation.**